UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 15.01 - 19.01.2024

+**NFT Staking HUB**

+* Subgraph  development for balance update for custodial wallets - in progress;
+* bsc to ultron bridge update - contracts preparation completed.
+* Migration of processing to k8 - in progress;
+* Business logic tests - test are under update;
+* Refactoring of off-chain orders - in progress;
+* adding new NFT packages - in progress;

+**Ultron Bridge**

+* Delisting BUSDT - preparation for delisting - in progress;   ULXScan
+* Deployment new design for ULXScan - completed

 ## Ultron Foundation updates from 08.01 - 12.01.2024

 **NFT Staking HUB**